Rghjr/AmoBoard-Flutter/README.md

 Advanced, fully customizable soundboard application built with **Flutter**.
 The app allows users to create dynamic soundboards with custom sounds, icons, layouts, and real-time audio control.

-Project created as a larger, modular mobile application — no generators, no boilerplate trash, everything written manually.
+Project created as a larger, modular mobile application — most writen manually, a little bit help from AI

 ---